 The United Nations' Food and Agriculture Organization declared that 2014 is the International Year of Family Farming.
 Over the course of the next year, Louisiana Eats! will periodically profile local family farms to find out how their family farms impact our community.

 Dozens of pecan growers across Louisiana met at the LSU AgCenter Pecan Research Station in Shreveport earlier this month to discuss how proposed federal regulations could impact their operations.
 State pecan specialist Charlie Graham said the Food Safety Modernization Act will bring about more stringent guidelines that will be harder for small farmers to implement and adhere to.
+Under the proposed regulations, Graham said, pecan growers may not be able to run cattle in their orchards.

 A $4 million freshwater diversion project will pump water from the Red River into depleted Red Bayou, offering farmers along the nine-mile-long waterway in northwest Louisiana summertime relief for their fields.